Retraction, Correction and Withdrawal Policy

 1.1 Grounds for Retraction

-An article may be retracted if it is found to contain:
+An article may be retracted where there is evidence of:

 • Plagiarism or substantial duplication